Ayms/node-Tor/README.md

 A advertises the ORDBs of what they have when a file is uploaded too.

+The content is referenced by hash_names, which are the hash of the DB_CONNECTED answers so a malicious ORDB can not fake the content while relaying it.

 Each time an ORDB has a new hash_name 'abcd' it sends a STORE message ['abcd',ID,IP,port,modulus,P] to the closest node from the hash_name.

 Then the closest node sends the same STORE message to the closest node it knows from the hash_name, and so on.